Shaving off soft hairs and the black hole image memory effect: Introduction

 Previously, people focused on the physical consequences of the supertranslated black holes.
 Whether the soft hair impacts the Hawking radiation was the first topic discussed.
-The information paradox \cite{Hawking:1976ra} may be resolved if there exists the supertranslated Vaidya black hole \cite{Vaidya:1951zza}, as the information might be stored in the soft hair \cite{Hawking:2016msc,Hawking:2016sgy}.
-The tunneling method was used to study the Hawking radiation of this black hole, and it was found out the spectrum depends on the soft hair \cite{Chu:2018tzu}.
+The information paradox \cite{Hawking:1976ra} may be resolved if there exists a supertranslated Vaidya black hole \cite{Vaidya:1951zza}, as the information might be stored in the soft hair \cite{Hawking:2016msc,Hawking:2016sgy}.
+The tunneling method was used to study the Hawking radiation of this black hole, and it was found that the spectrum depends on the soft hair \cite{Chu:2018tzu}.
 However, if a Schwarzschild black hole is supertranslated, the Hawking spectrum is not altered \cite{Iofa:2017ukq}.
+There were works arguing that the soft hair is irrelevant to the information paradox as the soft and hard modes decouple dynamically \cite{Mirbabayi:2016axw,Bousso:2017dny,Bousso:2017rsx}.
+Some researchers also found that the soft hair is too sparse to store enough information \cite{Marolf:2017jkr,Compere:2019rof}.

-Recently, the images of the supermassive black hole M87 and Sagittarius A* taken by the Event Horizon Telescope (EHT) offered a new avenue for studying physical processes in the strong gravity regime \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019uob,EventHorizonTelescope:2019jan,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2019ggy,EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022apq,EventHorizonTelescope:2022wok,EventHorizonTelescope:2022exc,EventHorizonTelescope:2022urf,EventHorizonTelescope:2022xqj}.
+Recently, the images of the supermassive black holes M87 and Sagittarius A* taken by the Event Horizon Telescope (EHT) \cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2019uob,EventHorizonTelescope:2019jan,EventHorizonTelescope:2019ths,EventHorizonTelescope:2019pgp,EventHorizonTelescope:2019ggy,EventHorizonTelescope:2022wkp,EventHorizonTelescope:2022apq,EventHorizonTelescope:2022wok,EventHorizonTelescope:2022exc,EventHorizonTelescope:2022urf,EventHorizonTelescope:2022xqj} offered a new avenue for studying physical processes in the strong gravity regime \cite{Bambi:2019tjh,Vagnozzi:2022moj,Khodadi:2024ubi}.
 Thus, the image of a supertranslated Schwarzschild black hole was also considered.
-In Refs.~\cite{Lin:2022ksb,Zhu:2022shb}, it was found out that the shadow of a supertranslated Schwarzschild black hole has the same shape and size as the standard one, but is shifted in the viewing plane.
-The photon sphere of a supertranslated Vaidya black hole has a special dynamics, which might be helpful for distinguishing a supertranslated one from its bald counterpart \cite{Sarkar:2021djs}.
-The image of a superrotated Schwarzschild black hole was later investigated, and found to have a different shape viewed by a near-zone observer \cite{Lin:2024xzo}.
-However, the superrotation considered in Ref.~\cite{Lin:2024xzo} is not the one defined at the null infinity, but instead on the horizon \cite{Donnay:2015abr}.
+In Refs.~\cite{Lin:2022ksb,Zhu:2022shb}, it was found that the shadow of a supertranslated Schwarzschild black hole has the same shape and size as the standard one but is shifted in the viewing plane.
+The photon sphere of a supertranslated Vaidya black hole exhibits special dynamics, which might help distinguish a supertranslated one from its bald counterpart \cite{Sarkar:2021djs}.
+The image of a superrotated Schwarzschild black hole was later investigated and found to have a different shape when viewed by a near-zone observer \cite{Lin:2024xzo}.
+However, the superrotation considered in Ref.~\cite{Lin:2024xzo} is not the one defined at null infinity but instead on the horizon \cite{Donnay:2015abr}.